Why We Test

 So, why then, do we test?

-Modern software is developed in an evolutionary manner – only essential features are built so that an early MVP can be used quickly to gauge the viability of a new market space.
+Modern software is developed in an evolutionary manner – only essential features are built so that an early MVP can be used quickly to gauge the viability of new market space.
 The market feedback drives what new features will be added over time.
 Gone are the days of large monolithic specification documents.
 That, in itself, is a good thing, since specification documents were generally out of date before the ink dried.
 And legitimate changes are almost never backed into the specification.
 Specifications tended to be write-once, read-once.

 To accommodate these two factors, testing is a necessity.